Unity-Technologies/UnityDataTools/README.md

 runtime.
 They contain SerializedFiles, but contrary to those of the Player Data, they include what is called a TypeTree<sup>[1](#footnote1)</sup>.

+> Note: it is possible to generate TypeTrees for the Player data starting in Unity 2021.2.
+> To do so, the *ForceAlwaysWriteTypeTrees* Diagnostic Switch must be enabled in the Editor
+> Preferences (Diagnostic/Editor section).

 The TypeTree is a data structure exposing how objects have been serialized, i.e. the name, type and size of their properties.
 It is used by Unity when loading an AssetBundle that was built by a previous Unity version (so you don't necessarily have to update all AssetBundles after upgrading a